bhargavkulkarni-code/Logistic-Regression-project/README.md

 Outcome – The logistic regression weather forecasting project accuracy is 68% predicted weather dependent variable.
-161 and 140 are true.
+161 and 140 are true positive.